Gabrieliam42/DL_Classification_Demos/README.md

 ## Deep Learning Classification
 * using softmax with cross-entropy setup (multi-class classification).
-* binary classification using a deep CNN + logistic (sigmoid) output
+* binary classification using a deep CNN with logistic (sigmoid) output